Scripture Reference: Genesis 1:1 and 2:1-3

 After spending six days creating the world God considered the seventh day a special day to rest.
 God did not rest because He was tired.
 God does not become exhausted or run out of energy.
 God’s work of creation was perfect and the seventh day was a day to reflect on what he had completed.
 God also wants us to take time to rest and consider the work he has done and how he takes care of us.

 How to Teach This Lesson as Part of a Creation Unit or Theme

 At the conclusion of a court trial when all the evidence has been presented and there is nothing more that can be added to change the verdice a lawyer says, “I rest my case.”
 At the end of each day of creation God noted that what he had created was good.
 Now, on this seventh day all had been created.
 All was good.
 The creation speaks for itself.
 Nothing to add or take away.
 God “rested his case.”

 Have you been on the go constantly one day and not had even a moment to rest?
 When nightfall comes, you are extremely tired but quite pleased with yourself.
 A feeling of satisfaction descends upon you as you realise how much you accomplished that day.
 As you lie in bed, almost instantly a deep and restful sleep settles over you.
 You awake the next morning realizing that was the best rest you ever have had.
 Why?
 A wonderful peace and oneness had settled over your being.
 You had truly rested.

-Can you imagine how our Lord must have felt after six days of creating the heavens, the earth and all the inhabitants?
+Can you imagine how God must have felt after six days of creating the heavens, the earth and all the inhabitants?
 We know that the Lord never tires (Isaiah 40:28).
-We know from Genesis 1:31 that when the Lord looked over His work He was very pleased.
-We also know that God blessed the seventh day of the Creation because He had completed His work.
-What a wonderful rest our Lord must have had as He reflected upon His accomplishments.
+We know from Genesis 1:31 that when God looked over His work He was very pleased.
+God blessed the seventh day of the Creation because He had completed His work.
+What a wonderful rest God must have had as He reflected upon His accomplishments.

 Our bodies need physical rest.
 Our Lord provides spiritual rest, too.